coherentsolutionsinc/anywhere-configuration/README.md

 * EnvironmentVariables - package and binary.
 * KeyPerFile - package and binary.

-All these configuration adapters make use of **Microsoft.Extensions.Configuration.*** packages to create the configuration source translate parameters from environment variables to configuration source parameters.
+All these configuration adapters make use of **Microsoft.Extensions.Configuration.*** packages to create the configuration source.
+The implementation mostly translates parameters from environment variables to configuration source parameters.

 These configuration adapters available in form of packages and binaries: